FBWE22-E08/backend-livecoding-1/26.04.2023_example_crud_mongoose/example-crud-database/readme.md

 In this project we're reviewing CRUD operations in relation to mongoose.

 ## Get started

+1. Add a `.env` file in your root of the project and complete the missing parts.
+You can use `.env.example` as a template.

-To get started run the below commands in your terminal
+2. Run the below commands in your terminal :

     Install your modules:
     > `npm i`

     Run the server:
     > `npm run dev`